Skip to main content

 def max_sum_subarray_k(arr, k):

-"""Find maximum sum of subarray with exactly k elements"""
+"""Find maximum sum of any contiguous subarray of size k.

 if len(arr) < k: